STMicroelectronics/trusted-firmware-m/docs/platform/stm/stm32mp257f_ev1/readme.rst

    $ echo start > state

 ..
 Note::
+   - The firmware must be **signed**, refer to OPTEE documentation.
-   The firmware file must be in /lib/firmware
+   - The firmware file must be in /lib/firmware

 In developpment (debug open), the gdb/openocd can load and debug M33 firmware